Semantic Conventions for HTTP Spans

 Warning Existing HTTP instrumentations that are using v1.20.0 of this document (or prior):

-• SHOULD NOT change the version of the HTTP or networking conventions that they emit until the HTTP semantic conventions are marked stable (HTTP stabilization will include stabilization of a core set of networking conventions which are also used in HTTP instrumentations).
+• SHOULD NOT change the version of the HTTP or networking conventions that they emit by default until the HTTP semantic conventions are marked stable (HTTP stabilization will include stabilization of a core set of networking conventions which are also used in HTTP instrumentations).
 Conventions include, but are not limited to, attributes, metric and span names, and unit of measure.

 • SHOULD introduce an environment variable OTEL_SEMCONV_STABILITY_OPT_IN in the existing major version which is a comma-separated list of values.
 The only values defined so far are: